submariner-io/submariner-website/src/content/quickstart/kind/_index.md

 weight: 10
 ---

-## Deploy kind+Submariner Locally
+## Deploy kind with Submariner Locally

-[kind](https://github.com/kubernetes-sigs/kind) is a tool to run local Kubernetes clusters inside Docker container nodes.
+[kind](https://github.com/kubernetes-sigs/kind) is a tool for running local Kubernetes clusters using Docker container nodes.
+This guide uses kind to demonstrate deployment and operation of Submariner in three Kubernetes clusters running locally on your computer.

-Submariner provides (via [Shipyard](../../contributing/shipyard)) scripts that deploy 3 Kubernetes clusters locally - 1 Broker and 2 data clusters with the Submariner dataplane components deployed on all the clusters.
+Leveraging kind, Submariner provides scripts that deploy three Kubernetes clusters locally - one Broker and two data clusters - with the required Submariner components installed on all clusters.

-{{% notice note %}}
+### Prerequisites

-Docker must be installed and running on your computer.
+1. Install [Docker](https://docs.docker.com/get-docker/) and ensure it is running properly on your computer.
-{{% /notice %}}
+2. Install and set up [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ### Deploy Automatically